juanmed/Alpha-Challenge-Doc/Test1/wr.md

 Although both previous algorithms provide efficiency gains, the limited computational power has to be solved.
 HOW TO SOLVE COMPUTATIONAL POWER.

+### Trajectory Generation

+To reduce computation for trajectory generation, differential flatness theory can be used.
+Nonlinear dynamics systems could be linearized by selecting the appropriate flat output.
+If it is possible to find a set of state and input variables as function of output and its finite-order derivative, it is differential flatness system.

+Then Trajectories can be designed in the flatness space by parameterizing the flatness outputs as a series of basis functions with time as the variable.
+For example, we can set basis functions as Bezier Curve, B-spline, or piecewise polynomials.
+This polynomials can satisfy the constraints and reduce difficulty of the problem.
+And this problem is transformed into a nonlinear programming like quadratic programming

 ### Tracking Control

 The trajectory tracking challenge will be solved by using a combination of 2 controllers that will be switched online: one differential-flatness based Model Predictive Controller -DFMPC- controller designed around a high-fidelity high-speed model, and a controller policy learned using reinforcement learning and DFMPC guided policy search -RL/DFMPC-.